 When you use a hearing aid for the first time, everyday sounds may seem quite loud.
 It could take you a couple of months to get used to hearing sounds with your hearing aid.
-If at any stage the sound is uncomfortable and you can’t wear the hearing aids, it is best to return to your audiologist.
-They may be able to adjust it, advise you about getting used to it or change it for a different model.
+If at any stage the sound is uncomfortable and you can’t wear the hearing aids, it is best to return to your audiologist for advice.

 How can assistive devices help my hearing?

 Special equipment can be installed in your home to amplify sound and help you hear better.
 These can be helpful if you don’t want to use a hearing aid.
 Examples include: